NoPhish Concept: Awareness/Education/Training concept for the detection of phishing and fraudulent messages

 - Training and self-training material - everything around the topic of fraudulent news with many examples and further information for self-study or as a starting point for the dissemination of knowledge, e.g. through lectures in your own company, our training documents offer the ideal basis.
 These documents also contain exercises.
 Parts of these documents and exercises have been incorporated into an Android App.

-- Quiz (German only)- Self test to detect fraudulent messages.
+- Quiz - Self test to detect fraudulent messages.

 - If you are interested in using our materials in your own company / organization, please contact contact∂secuso.org so that we can clarify the general conditions.